Kat-96/CMPG-323-Overview-35124776/README.md

 CMPG-323-Project4-35124776 repo will be created, it will store the activities of project 5

 ## Diagram explaining project and repository context and how they are integrated

+## Branching Stratergies to be used
+  # Project 1: No branching stratergy required.
+Only Main Branch

+  #Project 2: Main